Strategic leadership: Raise the bar for more effective strategic leadership in the middle of the organization

 While front line supervisors and their teams in most instances are the largest portion of the population, the strategy making work to be done with this group is relatively simple.
 Their needs center largely on context, community and clarity.
 Engaging this group in a discussion of the basic business model and the organizational strategy provides critical context and gives meaning to their work.
 Their participation in shaping the local strategy builds understanding and ownership and a sense of partnership with the larger organization.

 Strategy making with this group begins with the organization's strategy story.
-Using middle managers in this role allows these individuals to raise their own strategic leadership bar.
-And it is through these middle managers that the organizational story becomes more accessible in those settings and situations that they know much more intimately than senior managers.
+Middle managers in this role allow these individuals to raise their own strategic leadership bar and the organizational story becomes more accessible in those settings and situations that they know much more intimately than senior managers.

 Ultimately, the strategy only comes alive and communities are built when it is used to set the broad context and is followed by a much more detailed local discussion addressing the question, “What does this mean for me and my team?”
 The combination of the analytical and human dimensions applied to this group provides a platform of understanding among the rank and file for what the strategy is, what it means to them and why it needs to continue to evolve over time.
 This in turn increases the willingness of this critically important but difficult to reach population to recognize the inevitable changes in strategy as markers of leadership success rather than leadership failure and in the process it builds and strengthens organizational agility.